Review Requirements Documents

 Note: Do not add http:// or https:// in front of ReqView URL links, as that would make them not work.

 You can click on a pasted URL link to navigate to the related document object in the ReqView application for Windows, Linux, or Mac.
 However, you need to enable the OS association with reqview: protocol by ReqView application first.
-Click Edit, click Preferences, and check Register file and protocol handlers option before using this feature.
+Click Edit, select Preferences, and check Register file and protocol handlers option before using this feature.
 When this option is enabled, click on a ReqView URL link to start the ReqView application or focus one of its windows if it is already running.

 If the referenced project is open in multiple project windows then the window that has the referenced document open is focused.
 Otherwise, the document is opened in a new tab in one of the windows.
 If the referenced project is not loaded in any ReqView window, choose the referenced project using the Open Project From URL dialog: